Every year students ask me the same question:

 - In your final draft, ensure that paragraph transitions are smooth – just as a good pilot and great weather conditions allow a flight to be smooth from lift-off to landing

-So, what are you going to be writing about on this year’s Common App?
-None of the essay prompts are easy, and all require a great deal of time, thought, and drafting before members of the Class of 2020 can confidently hit submit on their applications.
+Before I share more extremely important Common App essay advice, let’s zero in on what students are going to be writing about on this year’s Common App.
+None of the essay prompts are easy, and all require a great deal of time, thought, and drafting before members of the Class of 2022 can confidently hit submit on their applications.

 Choose the option below that best helps you write an essay of no more than 650 words.

 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 2. The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?